Introduction to Psychedelics and Neuroscience

 6. Are psychedelics safe?

-Psychedelics, like any drug, can carry risks.
-While they have a relatively low potential for physical harm, the psychological effects can be unpredictable and may trigger or worsen certain mental health conditions.
-It is important for individuals to carefully consider the potential risks and benefits before using psychedelics.
+Psychedelics, like any drug, pose risks.
+Although they have a low potential for physical harm, the psychological effects can be unpredictable and may trigger or worsen certain mental health conditions.
+Individuals should thus consider the potential risks and benefits before using psychedelics.